 Weather Warnings - Flood Warning - Kiewa River

-Kiewa River catchment.
-No significant rainfall has been forecast for the
+recorded in the Kiewa River catchment.
+No significant rainfall has been

-The Kiewa River at Kiewa is rising but expected to remain below the Minor Flood Level (3.3 metres) and
+The Kiewa River at Kiewa is below the Minor Flood Level (3.3 metres) and

-The Kiewa River at Bandiana peaked below the Minor Flood Level (2.8 metres) on
+The Kiewa River at Bandiana is below Minor Flood Level (2.8 metres) and rising.